 - The individual with the blank ballot records what the other individual reads aloud, contest by contest

 - When the duplicate ballot is complete, the individuals swap ballots and ensure that the correct votes were read or recorded, respectively, by the other.
-If this process is done by a bipartisan team that does not consist of two Board of Elections members, two Board of Elections members also verify that the correct selections were made.
+If this process is done by a bipartisan team that does not consist of two Board of Elections members, two Board of Elections members of opposite parties also verify that the correct selections were made.

 A UOCAVA ballot is also sometimes called a Military and Overseas ballot.
 ‘UOCAVA’ stands for the Uniformed and Overseas Citizens Absentee Voting Act.
 This act, originally passed at a Federal level in 1986 and modified in 2010, lays out methods by which United States military personnel on active duty and private citizens overseas for an extended period of time can vote in Federal contests.